 Many radiology practices throughout the country are understaffed and overworked.
-But, it is not just the attending radiologist that can suffer the consequences of decreased time and increasing workload, it is also the radiology resident.
-Due to the increased burdens of radiologists, radiology residents may have decreased time to attend conferences, increased service obligations, less availability to perform procedures, and increased psychological stresses of having to get the daily work completed.
-One potential solution for the hospital based radiology practice to improve these conditions is to hire physician extenders.
-So, I am going to briefly discuss the types of physician extenders, how they can be utilized in practice, and finally how physician extenders can be used to improve the residency program.
+But, it is not just the attending radiologist that can suffer the consequences of decreased time and increasing workload; it is also the radiology resident.
+Due to the increased burdens of radiologists, radiology residents may have reduced time to attend conferences.
+They may also have increased service obligations and less availability to perform procedures.
+Overall, the psychological stresses of residents to complete the daily work increase every year.
+One potential solution for the hospital-based radiology practice to improve these conditions is to hire physician extenders.
+So, I will briefly discuss the types of physician extenders, how programs can utilize them in practice, and finally, how residencies can use physician extenders to improve the residency program.

 Types of Physician Extenders

 As I have perused the literature and forums on this topic, I have found that the responsibilities of the Physician Extender to be pretty varied.
 (1) Most commonly, they tend to work with interventional radiology and help to perform procedures such as Paracentesis, Thoracentesis, and Catheter Placements.
-But, they can certainly be involved in more complex procedures such as Nephrostomy tube placement and so on.
+But, they can involve themselves in more complex procedures such as Nephrostomy tube placements.

 In addition to procedures in many practices, they also take responsibility for preliminarily approving patients for cases, taking patient histories, and getting consents for procedures.
-And, Nurse Practitioners and Physician Assistants can write orders before and after procedures as well as be involved in preliminary dictations.
+And Nurse Practitioners and Physician Assistants can write orders before and after cases.
+Also, they can create preliminary dictations.
 In some academic practices, they can even help out with data collection in research studies.
-So, their practice responsibilities can be very useful to many different types of academic practices.
+So, their practice responsibilities can be beneficial to many different types of educational environments.

-Fear not radiology residents.
+Do not fear radiology residents.
 Physician extenders are not here to take over the world!!!
-For most radiology residencies, the ability of the physician extender to perform such varied work, allows the radiology resident and staff to focus on other more important needed learning issues.
+For most radiology residencies, the ability of the physician extender to perform such varied work allows the radiology resident and staff to focus on other more critical needed learning issues.
 These physician extenders are independent but not independent enough to run a department for themselves, so they will never take over the radiologist’s job.

-At the same time, imagine you are responsible for getting consents during the daytime for all the PICC lines and for the first time the practice has introduced a physician extender to the practice.
+At the same time, imagine you are responsible for getting consent during the daytime for all the PICC lines, and for the first time, the practice has introduced a physician extender.
 Now you can share in the responsibility of obtaining consents.
 They can write notes on the floors and talk to family members.
-These are also activities that will allow you and your attendings to concentrate on some of the more advanced work in the department.
+These activities will allow you and your attendings to concentrate on some of the more advanced work in the department.

 In addition, some physician extenders have lots of procedure experience and are excellent teachers.
 You may have a physician extender who can teach you how to do a PICC line or Portacath when the attending is not directly available.
-Or, the physician extender can possibly perform procedures such as a paracentesis and allow the attending and the resident to take care over other more complicated cases simultaneously.
+Or, the physician extender can perform procedures such as paracenteses and allow the attending and the resident to take care of other more complicated cases simultaneously.

-Although I am not an interventional radiologist, my experiences with physician extenders have also been extremely positive.
-When I was a resident, the practice hired a nurse practitioner and he helped to organize what we called “tube rounds”.
+Although I am not an interventional radiologist, my experiences with physician extenders have also been highly positive.
+When I was a resident, the practice hired a nurse practitioner, and he helped organize what we called “tube rounds.”
 It was a time in the morning when we would decide if we needed to pull catheter tubes, keep them in, or recommend other interventions.
 I learned a lot from both the physician running the “tube rounds” and the nurse practitioner who became adept at taking great clinical histories and understood the patients he followed very well.
-He also became friendly with many of the clinicians such as the surgeons and GI doctors.
-It was a net positive for the medical team, my learning experience, and I’m sure he brought in more business for the hospital as well.
+He also became friendly with many of the clinicians, such as the surgeons and GI doctors.
+It was a net positive for the medical team and my learning experience.
+Also, I’m sure he brought in more business for the hospital as well.

 Physician Extenders Can Be A Radiologist’s And Residency Program’s Best Friend

-In today’s demanding environment with the need to increase efficiencies, a physician extender can be the right fit for an academic department.
-The ability of the extender to do procedures, teach, and consult can be a major benefit for the busy attendings on staff and the residents in the department.
-Not only can it increase department productivity, but it can significant increase morale of the attendings and residents alike.
-It is a decision that needs to be weighed carefully, but for many departments and residency programs, the physician extender brings significant long term benefits.
+In today’s demanding environment, a physician extender can be the right fit for an academic department.
+The ability of the extender to do procedures, teach, and consult can be a significant benefit for the busy attendings on staff and the residents in the department.
+Not only can it increase department productivity, but it can significantly increase the morale of the attendings and residents alike.
+It is a decision that programs and hospitals need to weigh carefully.
+But for many departments and residency programs, the physician extender brings significant long-term benefits.